KVAL-TV

 KVAL-TV (channel 13) is a television station in Eugene, Oregon, United States, affiliated with CBS.
 It is owned by Sinclair Broadcast Group, which provides certain services to dual NBC/CW+ affiliate KMTR (channel 16) under a shared services agreement (SSA) with Roberts Media, LLC.
-Both stations share studios on Blanton Road in Eugene, where KVAL's transmitter is also located.
+The two stations share studios on Blanton Road in Eugene, where KVAL's transmitter is also located.
 KMTR maintained separate facilities on International Court in Springfield, Oregon, until 2020 when the station relocated to KVAL's building; master control and some internal operations for KMTR were based at the KVAL studios.

 KVAL-TV reaches additional viewers in west-central Oregon via co-owned full-power semi-satellites KCBY-TV (channel 11) in Coos Bay and KPIC (channel 4) in Roseburg.

 History

 The station began broadcasting on April 15, 1954, locally owned by Eugene Television.
 Originally, it carried programming from all three networks, but was primarily an NBC affiliate.
 It lost CBS and ABC when KEZI signed on in 1960.
-Eugene Television bought KBCI-TV (now KBOI-TV) in Boise, Idaho in 1975 and changed its name to Northwest Television.
+Eugene Television bought KBCI-TV (now KBOI-TV) in Boise, Idaho, in 1975 and changed its name to Northwest Television.

 In the summer of 1978, as NBC was floundering in third place in the Nielsen ratings, KVAL started airing five hours of CBS programming each week.
 During the next four years, the station gradually offered more programs from CBS.
 NBC affiliated with newly signed-on KMTR in 1982, and KVAL formally switched its affiliation to CBS.

-Retlaw Enterprises (a company owned by relatives of Walt Disney, Retlaw being "Walter" backwards) bought the station in 1996.
+Retlaw Enterprises (a company owned by relatives of Walt Disney—Retlaw being "Walter" spelled backwards) bought the station in 1996.
 Fisher Communications bought Retlaw's entire broadcasting division, including KVAL, in 1998.